TaranVH/2nd-keyboard/KeyPress-Displayer/README.md

 # KeyPress-Displayer
+THIS IS A SIMPLER ALTERNATIVE TO KEYSTROKE VIZ.AHK.
+THE TWO SHOULD NOT BE USED AT THE SAME TIME.

 Creates an On Screen Display of all the keypresses from the keyboard and mouse buttons

 This is a AutoHotKey(.ahk) Script and requires Autohotkey software to run this script,<br>which can be obtained for free <a href="https://autohotkey.com/download/ahk-install.exe">here</a> (Size: 2.96 MB)